Lactantius/discamus/_posts/2017-11-04-brandon-brown.md

 Brandon Brown wants a dog for his fast-approaching ninth birthday.
 His mother is hard to convince.
 But he finds a puppy in the park and hides it in his room.
-Brando then has to pretend to be crazy to cover up the rather obvious signs, and a doctor says that he needs lots of sleep.
+Brando then has to pretend to be crazy to cover up the rather obvious signs, so his mother takes him to a doctor, who says that Brandon needs lots of sleep.

-Fearing that he might not get to celebrate his birthday, he secretly returns the dog to the park, where a girl recognizes it.
-He then returns home and declares that he is well.
+Fearing that he might not get to celebrate his birthday, he crawls out the window and sneaks the dog back to the park, where a girl recognizes it as her own and takes it.
+He then returns home and convinces his mother that he is well enough to have a birthday party.
 Since his family never knew about the dog, Brandon’s dad give him a dog for his birthday.
 But by now he thinks that dogs are a real pain.

 If you read my manifesto, you will perhaps say that I hate this story.
 The characters are not deep or noble.
 It does not uplift the mind.
-So why do should we want it?
+So why should we want it?
 Because the beginner’s brain works so hard just in understanding what is going on in the story.
 ACTFL did have the right idea when they said philosophy should be left to advanced students.
 It would of course be nice if we could write uplifting